 IoT architecture has very many applications, from healthcare to the military.
 The demand for IoT professionals is soaring high every day.
 Added to it Industry 4.0 has opened many such positions in manufacturing industries too.
 To become a professional IoT engineer get certified from a reputed institution.

-upGrad offers online courses like PG Diploma in Cloud Computing.
+upGrad offers online courses like Advanced Certification in Cloud Computing Program.
 You get to learn Cloud Architecture, Cloud Computing, Virtualization and Virtual Machines. upGrad offers certificates from reputed institutes like IIIT Bangalore, along with placement opportunities.
 To become the highly demanded IoT architect, get yourself registered with upGrad today!